 other forms of social and economic injustice including:

 - Analyzing historical and current trends in social welfare policy and service delivery;

 - Analyzing policy research relevant to service delivery; and

 - Using knowledge of economic, political, and organizational systems to pursue policies consistent with social work values.

-- Function effectively within the structure of organizations and across service delivery systems including:
+- Function effectively within the structure of organizations and across service delivery

 - Using appropriate practice-relevant technologies within the context of organizational resources and facilities; and